bwasti/avalanche_playground/README.md

 to call it a number of times between transaction submissions.
 I meant this to be useful as it gives fine grained control for testing asynchronous attacks.
 - I believe the paper has a bug on figure 6 line 6 that I fix in this implementation (you need to check for the preferred transaction in the conflict set, not just the count).
+- Asynchronous execution is not analyzed in the paper nor described in the implementation so I added a simple deferment mechanism that only tries to add the transaction once the parents are already added.

 # TODO